• Skip to primary navigation

 Tartan and plaid DIY feathers

-Smaller feathers would make fabulous earrings all you need to do was add a simple earring hook.
+Smaller feathers would make fabulous earrings.
+All you need to do is add a simple earring hook.
 They would also make a great necklace.

 I’ve even made a DIY feather lampshade before, but that took a lot of feathers.
-I will carry on making these colorful feathers and make a garland with them or use them to adorn planters or even just as cute present toppers.
+I will make these colourful feathers and garlands with them or use them to adorn planters or even just as cute present toppers.

-If you don’t have any tartan or plaid clothes to upcycle ask relatives and friends.
-I have seen bundles of tartan scraps available to buy on sites like eBay before.
+Ask relatives and friends if you don’t have tartan or plaid clothes to upcycle.
+I have seen bundles of tartan scraps available on sites like eBay.
+I’ve used tartan skirts before to make some cool Gucci-inspired tiger pillows.
+Check out these other tartan craft ideas.

-Charity and thrift stores are also a good place to hunt out tartan and plaid clothing.
-If you are a bit cheeky a good source for woven tartan and plaid is free fabric samples, especially those from upholstery stores.
-As you only need small pieces of fabric to make these craft feathers, fabric samples are a perfect size.
+Charity and thrift stores are also excellent places to hunt out tartan and plaid clothing.
+If you are a bit cheeky, a good source for woven tartan and plaid is free fabric samples, especially those from upholstery stores.
+As you only need tiny pieces of fabric to make these craft feathers, fabric samples are perfect.

-As well as making feathers out of fabric you can make them out of paper.
-I made some map feathers out of old road maps for a large paper angel wings art to hang in my bedroom.
+As well as making feathers out of fabric, you can make them out of paper.
+I made some map feathers from old road maps for a large paper angel wings art to hang in my bedroom.

 how to make tartan feathers